 Britain's top trig-bagger

-Anyone who reads our blog will know that we’re big fans of the trig pillar, and we love hearing from our followers on Twitter and Facebook when they share their trig pillar photos with us.
+We love hearing from our followers on Twitter and Facebook when they share their trig pillar photos with us

 Next spring I’m due to bag my last British trig pillar.
 The OS built some 6,500 of these, excluding on-site replacements, and some 300 have since been lost to housing development, farming, coastal erosion and other causes.